syncfusion-content/maui-docs/MAUI/SunburstChart/Tooltip.md

 # Tooltip in .NET MAUI Sunburst Chart

 Tooltip provides additional information about the segments in the sunburst chart.
 Tooltip is displayed by tapping the segment.
 By default, tooltip displays the corresponding segment’s category and value.
-To enable the tooltip, set the [EnableTooltip]() property to true.

 ## Enable Tooltip

 To define the tooltip in the chart, set the [EnableTooltip]() property of [SfSunburstChart]() to true.
+The default value of the EnableTooltip property is `False`.

 {% tabs %}